nathanlubchenco/SDD/README.md

 ---

 **This system represents a fundamental breakthrough in AI-powered software engineering, enabling AI that can debug, test, and improve its own code automatically.
 It's the foundation for truly autonomous software development.** 🚀🤖

+However, right now as disclosed at the top, its complete vaporware.
+An exercise in learning about using agentic coding systems.
+Will it ever work, i'm not sure, but i'm learning a lot along the way.